SAUDI ARABIA BIRDING TOUR: DETAILED ITINERARY

 Saudi Arabia: Day 1 Our tour starts in Riyadh early this morning.

-We will head to some desert areas north of the city where our main target is Arabian Lark (a recent split from Dunn’s Lark, now restricted to Africa), a partially nomadic and difficult to get bird anywhere in its range in the Arabian peninsula and the southern Middle East, but very reliable here.
+We will head to some desert areas north of the city where our main target is Arabian Lark (a recent split from Dunn’s Lark, now restricted to Africa), a partially nomadic and difficult-to-get bird anywhere in its range in the Arabian peninsula and the southern Middle East, but fairly reliable here.

 Other lark species we are hoping to see in this barren and desolate habitat include Greater Hoopoe-Lark, Black-crowned Sparrow-Lark and Bar-tailed, Temminck’s and Crested Larks and if we are lucky, even the nomadic Thick-billed Lark.